Skip to main content

 Todd Gottula, Proprietor, Ernest Vineyards

-Todd Gottula Proprietor
+Todd Gottula CFO

 Our co-founder, Todd Gottula, credits Grandpa Ern (a.k.a., Ernest) with introducing him to every aspect of good food, good service, and good wine.
 Over these shared meals, Todd developed a love for fine wine; as soon as he was in a position to afford to buy it on his own, he did.
 As Todd embarked on a career in the technology industry, he found himself spending more and more of his free time expanding his palate.
 In 2007, Todd bought a four-acre vineyard and planted pinot.
 The wine-lover and collector had become a grape-grower.
 A new career was born.